See or Hear? Exploring the Effect of Visual and Audio Hints and Gaze-assisted Task Feedback for Visual Search Tasks in Augmented Reality: Results and Analyses

 \subsubsection{NASA TLX}

-Here, we present the NASA TLX answers gathered from the 48 participants from study II on task cognitive workload.
+The NASA TLX answers gathered from study II are then presented.
 The descriptive statistics and visualizations of the collective data are shown in Figures \ref{fig:II_nasa_task_1} and \ref{fig:II_nasa_task_2}.
 By observing the Total Workload, we found that the values of this metric from the control group (Total Workload: $mean$ = 65.33, $SD$ = 9.46 in the first task; $mean$ = 46.83, $SD$ = 7.03 in the second task) were greater than the other three groups for both tasks.
-Furthermore, participants in the control group yielded the most cognitive workload in every index upon every task; in particular, the members of the control group had an evident lead in Mental Demand ($mean$ = 69.17, $SD$ = 17.06), Effort ($mean$ = 77.08, $SD$ = 12.98), and Frustration ($mean$ = 67.50, $SD$ = 16.39) in the first task.
+Furthermore, participants in the control group yielded the most perceived workload in every index upon every task; in particular, the members of the control group had an evident lead in Mental Demand ($mean$ = 69.17, $SD$ = 17.06), Effort ($mean$ = 77.08, $SD$ = 12.98), and Frustration ($mean$ = 67.50, $SD$ = 16.39) in the first task.
 For the second task, the differences were not as remarkable; Mental Demand for the control group ($mean$ = 50.00, $SD$ = 24.83) retained the high values.
 We noticed that for the second task almost all of the workload indexes, including total workload in the combined group were lower than the other three groups; the exception was Physical Demand.